Qbtech and The AHSN Network Receive Health Service Journal Partnership Award

-Recognition amplifies organisations' work to transform ADHD diagnosis in the National Health Service
+Recognition amplifies organizations' work to transform ADHD diagnosis in the National Health Service

 Qbtech and The AHSN Network received the Health Service Journal award for Best Mental Health Partnership for QbTest, an objective assessment used in ADHD diagnosis.
 The award comes after The AHSN Network's ongoing support of the digital innovation that has prompted nearly 57,000 people between the ages of 6 and 18 to receive objective ADHD testing from the National Health Service in the UK.